weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_01_Lab01_Ex1_Create_Connectors.md

  7. In the **Enter password** window, enter the password for this admin account provided by your learning provider, and then select **Sign in**.
 It may take a moment to sign in before it returns a command prompt.

- 8. At the command prompt, type the following command and press Enter (**Note:** This command may fail the first time.
-If it fails, re-run this step until it returns a successful result (the command prompt appears with no errors); testing shows that it sometimes takes two attempts):
+ 8. At the command prompt, type the following command and press Enter:

          get-mailbox